 Below is my typical day’s nutrition – for dinner, I have included all of the meals that I would have during the week along with links to recipes where applicable.

 1 mug of organic green tea

-Porridge – 60g of organic jumbo oats, 10g of chia seeds made with 200ml of either oat milk or whole milk.
+Porridge – 40g of organic jumbo oats, 10g of chia seeds made with 200ml of either oat milk, rice milk or semi-skimmed milk.
 Once heated, stir in a teaspoon of organic peanut butter.

-2x free range eggs, scrambled with 50g of organic closed cup mushrooms (fried).
+2x free range eggs, scrambled with 50g of organic closed cup mushrooms (fried) & 20g of emmental cheese.

-1 glass of chocolate milk – made with homemade chocolate syrup (recipe here) and whole milk.
+1 glass of chocolate milk – made with homemade chocolate syrup (recipe here) and semi-skimmed.